kveroneau/DevDesktopOS/README.md

 ## Current project plans

 Essentially since I am currently only building this for myself at the moment, and it isn't really difficult to change if it gains attention.
-I will be focusing on trying to replicate my current `buster` Linux workstation as a full LiveCD, which will include most of the software packages I have installed on my normal development system, some pre-configured with some of my presets of course.
+I will be focusing on trying to replicate my current `buster` Linux workstation as a full `bookworm` LiveCD, which will include most of the software packages I have installed on my normal development system, some pre-configured with some of my presets of course.
 This project can otherwise be a good starting point for anyone wanting to build a Debian Live image of their own.
 As the official documentation can be a bit much to go through.